aharonmaghen/github-project-search-assistant-mcp/README.md

 ## How It Works

-1. **Search**: Takes your task description, extracts key words, and searches GitHub repos with quality filters (minimum stars, recent activity)
+1. **Search**: Takes your task description, extracts key words, and searches GitHub repositories with quality filters (minimum stars, recent activity)
 2. **Get Details**: Retrieves comprehensive repository metadata from the GitHub API
 3. **Filter**: Optionally filters results by programming language